Diber Cambindo

-Diber Armando Cambindo Abonia (born 17 February 1996) is a Colombian professional footballer who plays as a striker for Mexican club Necaxa.
-Before playing in Mexico, Cambindo played for several clubs throughout Colombia, and has also received a call up to the Colombia national team.
+Diber Armando Cambindo Abonia (born 17 February 1996) is a Colombian professional footballer who plays as a striker for Liga MX club León.

 Career

 Club

-Having started his career in Chile, Cambindo had spells throughout the Categoría Primera A, and had his best years at Independiente Medellin, where he was a crucial player in helping El Poderoso reach the finals of the 2022 Torneo Finalizacion.
-His good performances got the attention of many clubs across South America and North America, and in June 2023, he signed for Cruz Azul for a reported USD$3.5 million.

-His arrival caused some controversy as it was revealed he was suffering from fitness issues, and was seen by some as not up to the standard of playing in the Liga MX or the Cruz Azul squad.
+Cambindo made his professional debut in 2016 with Unión San Felipe in Chile.
+The following year, he returned to Colombia and signed with Deportes Quindío.

+In February 2021, he joined América de Cali on loan, and in June of the same year, he moved to Independiente Medellín.

+In July 2023, Cambindo was transferred to Cruz Azul in Mexico.
+Seeking more playing time, he joined Necaxa on loan for the following tournament.
+His performances earned him a permanent transfer after finishing the Clausura 2024 as the league's top scorer.

+In December 2025, he signed with León.

 International

 Cambindo was called up to the Colombia national football team for their exhibition match against the United States on 28 January 2023.
 Cambindo made his debut as a second-half substitute in the 0–0 draw.